 Our primary contribution was the development of a new triangular DCT arrangement pattern by enhancing the existing rectangular DCT coefficient layout design.
 Our approach has a very high payload capacity since it allows for a full-size hidden image that can be as large as the cover image.
 The suggested algorithm reduced the hidden image's reconstruction errors by 26.08%.
-The additional algorithm based on the new reverse triangular pattern was suggested to further improve the quality of the stego image being encrypted.
+An additional algorithm based on the new reverse triangular pattern was suggested to further improve the quality of the stego image being encrypted.
 The outcome improves the quality of the stego image by 29.81%.
+By concealing the ownership information in images before they are posted online, the proposed approach can be employed as a tool for proprietary information protection.
+Further work may be done to strengthen the algorithm's resilience if the stego image is rotated, resized, or cropped.
+While the farm profile of the agricultural products is concealed in this study for online marketing purposes, the concept of safeguarding sensitive data can be extended to various other domains, including healthcare, finance, and banking.